atlas-doc/doc/atlas-api-documentation/quick-start.md

 Create an order request to search for flights.

 To build an order, you'll need to provide passenger information and itinerary details.
 Your customers need to enter information such as the number of passengers, origin, destination and travel dates.
 The ticket fare for passengers under 12 is different, so you need to mention the number of infants or child passengers below 12.
-LCCs also have a limitation on baggage; passengers need to buy check-in luggage separately, so we ask for the number of bags and maximum baggage weight.

 Once the request is submitted, we send the search parameters to our robust search cache.
 The cache will respond with real-time offers in <0.5 sec for partner airlines operating flights between the source and destination cities on the requested date.
 Atlas algorithm can process over 5000 queries per second (QPS).
 Currently, you cannot filter the number of search results by airlines.
 We are working to add this feature so our partner agencies can limit the search results to include only their preferred airlines.